 Similarly, if the queue was paused before the refresh, it will stay unavailable.
 Active queues stay active, and paused queues stay paused.

 If your prioritized review queue has automatic refreshes enabled and Coverage Mode turned on, the refreshes trigger at a different time.
-The queue will automatically refresh each time 100 documents are coded, or when 5% of the documents have been coded, whichever occurs first.
+The queue will automatically refresh each time 100 documents are coded, or when 5% of the documents have been coded positive or negative, whichever occurs first.
 The "Next refresh" document count reflects this change whenever you turn on Coverage Mode.

 Note: Whenever you turn Coverage Mode on or off, manually refresh the queue.
 This updates the document sorting for reviewers.
 For more information, see Turning Coverage Mode on and off.